admb-project/admb/scripts/docker/quickstart-unix.md

 Using the Docker Desktop, download the [ADMB Docker Image](https://hub.docker.com/r/johnoel/admb/) or use the command below from the terminal.

        docker pull johnoel/admb-13.2:linux

+For MacOS with ARM64 CPU host computers, download the docker image with the command below.

+       docker pull johnoel/admb-13.2:linux-arm64

 Usage
 -----